FAQ: Temporary Disability Insurance

 Temporary Disability Insurance benefits are considered taxable income for purposes of both the federal income tax and FICA (Social Security).
 Federal income tax will not be withheld from your benefit payment each week unless you request it when you file, or submit IRS form W-4S to us (for state plan claims) or your employer (for private plan claims).
 Your share of FICA and medicare is automatically deducted from state plan benefit payments.
 Garnishments and any refunds owed from a previous disability or family leave claim will also be withheld from your benefit payments.

 The amount of your benefits that is taxable will be reported to your employer in January of the year following the receipt of your benefits.
 Your employer will include that information on your W-2 annual earnings statement.
+The amount of your benefits that is taxable will be reported to your employer in January of the year following the receipt of your benefits.
+Your employer will include that information on your W-2 annual earnings statement, often listed as "third party sick pay" or "other wages."
+Keep in mind, benefits are federally taxable during the year that payments are issued, which may not always match up with when your leave occurred.

 Eligibility for Temporary Disability Insurance benefits due to pregnancy is determined in the same way as any other disability.
 You must meet the wage requirements, and your physician must certify that you are disabled and unable to work due to your pregnancy.
 For more information, see our Maternity Coverage page.